Wandalen/wTesting/doc/version.eng/tutorial/HelloWorld.md

 The section is intended for definition of test suite - the highest structural unit of testing.
 The test file should contain only one test suite.

-A test suite determination should contain the test suite name and set of the test routines.
+A test suite definition should contain the test suite name and set of the test routines.
 References to test routines are placed in the `test` section.
 Additionally, the test suite declaration may include [advanced options] (TestOptions.md) that control the testing process.

 According to the code, the `Join.test.js` file contains the` Join` test suite.
 The test suite has two test routines.
 The test suite does not include any additional options.